CHAPTER 13 BANKRUPTCY BASICS IN SIMPLE TERMS

 By: Wesley W. Scott

-Many Minnesotans are not aware that the government offers a legally binding debt consolidation plan of their own- it’s called a Chapter 13 Bankruptcy and it is a wonderful tool to solve an overwhelming debt problem.
+Many Minnesotans are not aware that the government offers a legally binding debt consolidation plan of their own - it's called a Chapter 13 Bankruptcy.

 What is a Chapter 13 Bankruptcy?
-It is a government sponsored debt consolidation plan where you make payments back to your creditors, based on what you can afford to pay, and at the end of a fixed period of time (minimum 3 years, and 5 years maximum) whoever does not get paid off gets wiped out, tax free, forever!
+It's a government sponsored debt consolidation plan where you make payments back to your creditors, based on what you can afford and at the end of a fixed period of time (a minimum of 3-5 years max) whoever does not get paid off gets wiped out, tax free, forever!

 CHAPTER 13 MYTH

 In Chapter 13 Bankruptcy, I have to pay everyone back right?
 WRONG!
 Here's an example to illustrate how Chapter 13 Bankruptcy works.
 Let’s assume Susan has 100k in credit card debt.
 She works at a job that pays her 60k a year.
 Susan meets with an experienced attorney who does a thoughtful analysis of her income and expenses with Susan present.
 After looking at Susan’s budget it is determined she could afford to pay $200.00 per month for 36 months (she is under the median income because she has a son who is 5 years old that lives with her).

 Susan will pay $200.00 a month to a chapter 13 trustee who disburses this money to her creditors based upon the plan we set up.
 Basically, most creditors in the same class get paid pro rata (based on the size of their claim).
 However, at the end of 36 months, Susan will have only paid $7,200.00 not near enough to pay her 100k in credit card debt in full.
 What happens to the balance owed? $92,800.00 gets wiped out, tax free, forever!